 The story of labor migration begins and ends at home.
 The conditions that give rise to labor trafficking are often set pre-departure in the recruitment phase itself.
 Between 2012 and 2014, researchers from Nepal, Australia and the United States conducted a study on migrant workers’ access to justice in Nepal, including for exploitation and trafficking.
 Justice was defined to comprise both compensation for losses, and the holding of perpetrators accountable, for example through fines, licensing sanctions, or even imprisonment.
 The study found that overall access to justice in Nepal was extremely low, especially for migrant workers who have been survivors of labor trafficking.
 However, clear routes exist to improvement.
 The full results of the study, and related recommendations, are contained in the report Migrant Workers Access to Justice at Home: Nepal.
 This is the second study in a series providing a comprehensive analysis of migrant workers’ access to justice at home; the first study, Migrant Workers Access to Justice at Home: Indonesia, was published October 2013.

 Paoletti, Sarah; Taylor-Nicholson, Eleanor; Sijapati, Bandita; and Farbenblum, Bassina, "Migrant Workers' Access to Justice at Home: Nepal" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1326.

 Asian Studies Commons, Comparative and Foreign Law Commons, Human Rights Law Commons, Immigration Law Commons, International Law Commons, Labor and Employment Law Commons, Law and Gender Commons, Public Law and Legal Theory Commons, Rule of Law Commons, South and Southeast Asian Languages and Societies Commons, Transnational Law Commons, Work, Economy and Organizations Commons